CampbellMcDowall/DunedinIoT/index.md

 ## Our Mission:
 To research and develop an open LoRaWAN consisting of one or more gateway devices, multiple sensor devices, and a central server.
 All of this in the central Dunedin area, to provide access to user data for use in custom mobile/web/desktop applications.

+### Current Status:
+Planning to buy and build the enclosures for the gateway.
+Deciding on the top-level domain name for the server.

+### Future Plan:
+Build the gateways and have them up and working by week 8.

 ## What is the Internet of Things?
 The Internet of Things is the inter-networking of devices such as smart devices, sensors, software, and other items embedded with electronics.